Kochi Metro: Rolling stock

-Signaling
+Signalling

 The Kochi Metro is the first metro system in India to use a communication-based train control (CBTC) system for signalling and telecommunication.
 In addition to train sets, the signalling contract was also won by Alstom and will use Alstom Urbalis 400 CBTC signalling.
 In a CBTC system, the importance of signals is limited as "beacons" located along the corridor relay the precise position of trains to the operation control centre (OCC) at Muttom.
 The computerised OCC monitors and controls all train movements.
 CBTC also enables the use of driverless trains, although the Kochi Metro will initially use metro pilots during its operations.

 Power

 KMRL will acquire 20 MW of electricity, to operate the metro.
 The electricity will be supplied from the Kaloor substation of the Kerala State Electricity Board (KSEB).
 The DMRC was in favour of supplying power through 25 kV overhead power lines.
 This was opposed by the KMRL who preferred to source power from the third rail laid alongside the metro track.
 It was decided to supply power via the 750 V DC third rail.
 In January 2015, Alstom won the contract for manufacturing, supply, installation, testing and commissioning of the 750 V third-rail traction electrification and auxiliary substations (ASS) and associated SCADA systems.
 Under this contract, Alstom is also in charge of the supply, installation, testing and commissioning of 110 kV cabling incoming from the grid (incl. civil works), 2x GIS3; 110 kV Intake Power Substations and their associated Power Transformers 110 kV/33 kV, and 33 kV/415 V Auxiliary Transformers.

 In November 2016, KMRL began installing solar panels on the rooftops of 22 stations and the buildings at the Muttom yard.
 The project was contracted to Hero Solar Energy (P) Ltd. The contract is based on the Renewable Energy Service Company (RESCO) model, under which Hero will invest the entire ₹27 crore to install the panels and operate the solar power station for a period of 25 years.
 Under the terms of the power purchase agreement, Hero will sell the generated power to KMRL at a rate of ₹5.51 per unit.
 In March 2017, KMRL unveiled a plan to install solar panels on 9 acres of land available at the Muttom yard.
 The Kochi Metro owns a 52.3-acre plot in Muttom, of which 31.1 acres is required for the metro depot.
 Installation of a 2.3 MW solar plant at the Muttom depot was completed in May 2017.